chinichilla/emoji_reformatter/README.md

 3. Place **emojis** inside the **emoji_reformatter** directory.

 4. Run `python emoji_reformatter.py`.
-This will create a folder called **new_emojis** with all the refomatted emoji files.
+This will create a folder called **formatted_emojis** with all the refomatted emoji files.

-## Import Your Emojis in Bulk into the New Workspace
+## Import Your Emojis in Bulk into the Second Workspace

 1. Download the [Neutral Face Emoji Tools](https://chrome.google.com/webstore/detail/neutral-face-emoji-tools/anchoacphlfbdomdlomnbbfhcmcdmjej) Chrome extension.